azurecitadel/azurecitadel/content/partner/lighthouse/combining.md

     The ACR attributable to the managed service is based on the security principals and their RBAC role assignments.

     If the role assignment is for certain resource groups only then the ACR will reflect that.
-It won't natch the total for the subscription scope.
+It won't match the total for the subscription scope.

 * Link multiple security principals